vduricu/spark-omen/docs/components.md

          * "2.\*" - Latest version of (latest sub version of, latest patch of)
          * "<=2.3.0" - First version available less or equal than given
          * "<2.3.0" - First version available less than given
+   * **src**: the location of the sources, relative to the project path
+      * example: "src" or "source" or "com"

 ```javascript